What: autumn trail hike across the Sierra Nevada.

 In 2018, while hiking the Tahoe Rim Trail (TRT), we passed a trail sign for the Rim-to-Reno Trail (R2R).
 We immediately thought it would be interesting to start a walk in Reno and connect to the TRT.
-Getting to Reno via public transit is easy, and starting there would give us an excuse to visit friends there.
-After returning home, James did some research and discovered that the TRT also has connections to various trails leading further west down-slope towards Auburn, a town located on the western edge of the Sierra Nevada.
+Getting to Reno via public transit is easy, and starting there would give us an excuse to visit friends who lived there.
+After returning home, James did some research and learned that the TRT also has connections to various trails leading further west down-slope towards Auburn, a town on the western edge of the Sierra Nevada.

 We were also aware of the Western States Endurance Run as two friends had completed this long distance race.
-The Western States route starts near Squaw Valley, crosses the crest of the Sierra Nevada, and descends to and finiushes in Auburn.
-We believed the race would likely follow a well maintained trail, so we could plan to use the route without worrying about overgrown or abandoned USFS trails.
+The Western States route starts near Squaw Valley, crosses the crest of the Sierra Nevada, and descends to and finishes in Auburn.
+We believed that the race would likely follow a well maintained trail, so we could plan to use the route without worrying about overgrown or abandoned USFS trails.

 Putting this all together, James designed an on-trail walk that crossed the entire Sierra Nevada Range from east to west.
 This opportunity was too intriguing to ignore so when we had some time in mid-October 2019, we took off to hike it.